Parent page: Workspace Projects

 The Layers pane for controlling layer visibility.

-Layers are grouped into the following categories:
+The pane's layer entries are grouped into the following categories:

 - Copper – all used signal and internal plane layers.